-The big data specialization develops data architects who apply a deep knowledge of computer science to create new tools that find value in the vast amounts of information generated today.
+The big data concentration develops data architects who apply a deep knowledge of computer science to create new tools that find value in the vast amounts of information generated today.
 Students are well-prepared to become data scientists/programmers, data solutions architects, and chief data officers capable of offering insights that influence strategic decision-making.
 The curriculum was developed using input from an industry advisory panel from IBM, SAP, Simba Technologies, Tableau, and Phemi.
 Students tackle real-world challenges, gain valuable project management experience, and grow their network of industry contacts through SFU's respected co-op program.

 - Analysis of scalability of algorithms to big data.

 - Data warehouses and online analytical processing.

 - Efficient storage of big data including data streams.

 - Scalable querying and reporting on massive data sets.

 - Scalable and distributed hardware and software architectures.